- Parents Home

 How Do Pinworm Infections Spread?

-Pinworms get into the body when people ingest or breathe in the microscopic pinworm eggs.
-These eggs can be found on contaminated hands and surfaces, such as:
+Pinworm infections are contagious.
+The worms get into the body when people swallow the tiny pinworm eggs.
+The eggs can be on contaminated hands, under fingernails, and on things people touch a lot, such as:

 - desks or lunch tables at school

-When someone scratches the itchy area, microscopic pinworm eggs transfer to their fingers.
-Contaminated fingers can then carry pinworm eggs to the mouth, where they go back into the body, or stay on various surfaces, where they can live for 2 to 3 weeks.
+When someone scratches the itchy area, tiny pinworm eggs get on their fingers.
+Contaminated fingers can then carry pinworm eggs to the mouth, where they go back into the body, or onto touched surfaces, where they can live for 2 to 3 weeks.